-The above example shows a shape with a thick gray outline.
-It also shows (thin black line) the shape outline itself (you can see the thick outline is drawn equally on either side of the center line so that it partly overlaps the inside of the shape and partially goes outside).
+The above example shows a shape with a very thick gray outline.
+It also shows (thin black line) the outline of the shape itself (you can see the thick outline is drawn equally on either side of the center line so that it partly overlaps the inside of the shape and partially goes outside).